LastingGiftFoods/LITA-Analyst-Class-Documentation-/README.md

 ### Data Analysis
 This is where we include some basic lines of code or queries or even some of the DAX expression used during your analysis

+Select * from TABLE 1
+where condition = TRUE